 The majority of the uniform is available from a variety of shops with the following exceptions:

-School badges, ties & hall braids: school ties, badges and braid for you to sew on to the blazer are available from the school.
-However, Uniformity Clothing Ltd stock school ties and good quality blazers which already have the badge and braid professionally embroidered.
+School badges, ties & hall braids: school ties, badges and braid for you to sew on to the blazer are also available from Uniformity Clothing Ltd, who also stock good quality blazers which already have the badge and braid professionally embroidered.

 Multi Sport Shirt for P.E. can be purchased from Uniformity Clothing Ltd.